Publishing Staff and their Interests

 Associate Lecturer

-I have over thirteen years’ experience in digital media planning & strategy for a number of media agencies, including PHD and MediaCom.
-I have worked across a number of different sectors including Finance, Automotive, Grocery retail, and Entertainment - most recently leading the digital strategy for Universal Pictures Home Entertainment and Universal Music.
+With over thirteen years’ experience in digital media planning and strategy for a number of media agencies, including PHD and MediaCom, Chris has worked across a number of different sectors including Finance, Automotive, Grocery retail, and Entertainment - most recently leading the digital strategy for Universal Pictures Home Entertainment and Universal Music.

 Further Details